Category theory for scientists (Old version): Categories and functors commonly arising in mathematics

 Categories are being used throughout mathematics to relate various subjects, as well as to draw out the essential structures within these subjects.
-For example, there is an active research for ``categorifying" classical theories like that of knots, links, and braids \cite{}.
+For example, there is an active research for ``categorifying" classical theories like that of knots, links, and braids \cite{Kho}.
+It is similarly applied in science, to clarify complex subjects.
+Here are some very brief descriptions of scientific disciplines to which category theory is applied.

-Quantum field theory is also being categorified, with much success \cite{}.
+Quantum field theory is was categorified by Atiyah \cite{Ati} in the late 1980's, with much success (at least in producing interesting mathematics).
 In this domain, one takes a category in which an object is a reasonable space, called a manifold, and a morphism is a manifold connecting two manifolds, like a cylinder connects two circles.
 Such connecting manifolds are called cobordisms, and as such people refer to the category as $\Cob$.
 Topological quantum field theory is the study of functors $\Cob\to\Vect$ that assign a vector space to each manifold and a linear transformation of vector spaces to each cobordism.